AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 In this lab, you will deploy **four** virtual networks (VPCs/VNets) across the three cloud service providers: Azure, AWS, and Google Cloud Platform (GCP).

-The purpose of creating these VPCs/VNets is to familiarise yourself with the user interface (UI).
+The purpose of creating these VPCs/VNets is to familiarise yourself with the **Aviatrix CoPilot** user interface.

 Refer to your POD assignment for CoPilot login information, as depicted below.
 Click on the `URL` button of the CoPilot (i.e "Open Copilot") and log in using the credentials assigned to your POD.